 The variance analysis report also contains an explanation for each variance.

-Purchase expenses are increased due to lower supply of raw material used in production.
+Purchase expenses are increased due to the lower supply of raw materials used in production.

-You can view a sample of variance analysis pdf report in below reference links.
+You can view a sample variance analysis pdf report in the below reference links.

 Most Commonly Used Variances